 1. When the AF receives an internal or external trigger to modify an existing AF session, the AF invokes the Npcf_PolicyAuthorization_Update service operation to the PCF by sending the HTTP PATCH request to the "Individual Application Session Context" resource including the modified service information as defined in subclause 4.2.3.2 of 3GPP TS 29.514 [10].
 The AF may also provide the updated subscription to notifications on user plane events.
 To invoke/revoke MPS for DTS, the AF includes the MPS Action indication as defined in 3GPP TS 29.514 [10].

-If the "TimeSensitiveNetworking" or "TimeSensitiveCommunication" feature is supported the AF may also update the TSC Assistance Container input information and QoS related data or a UMIC and/or one or more PMIC(s).
+If the "TimeSensitiveNetworking" or "TimeSensitiveCommunication" feature is supported the AF may also update the TSC Assistance Container and/or a UMIC and/or one or more PMIC(s).

 1a.
 The AF provides the Service Information to the PCF by sending a Diameter AAR for the existing Rx Diameter session corresponding to the modified AF session.